sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ---

 # What to expect
-This segment will heavily rely on VS Code since it's the IDE that is currently getting the most amount of support.
+Although Julia is a relatively new language and doesn't enjoy the vast IDE support that Python has (*yet*), we have limited options, but the ones currently available are superb and well-maintained.
+This segment will heavily rely on VS Code since it's the IDE presently getting the most support.
 Some time ago, [Juno](https://junolab.org/) was also well maintained, but efforts have now been transferred entirely to the VS Code extension.
 We will also use an extremely fun Julia-specific notebook environment called `Pluto.jl`, as well as the well-known JupyterLab.
-We will be using Microsoft Windows, but a similar installation process applies to other platforms such as macOS & Linux.
+We will be using Microsoft Windows, but a similar installation process applies to other platforms, such as macOS & Linux.
 The rest of the article can be easily translated for other platforms.
-Although Julia is a fairly new language and doesn't enjoy the vast IDE support that Python has (*yet*), we have limited options, but the options that do exist, are fantastic and well maintained.

-Also, we'll assume there is at least some knowledge or background in some programming language since Julia, despite being simple, can get complex quickly; Python should do just fine, since they're very similar syntaxis-wise.
+Also, we'll assume there is at least some knowledge or background in some programming language since Julia, despite being syntactically simple, can get complex quickly; Python should do just fine since they're very similar syntaxis-wise.

-We will not explore all of Julia's functionalities in a rigorous way since there is too much to cover.
-Instead, we will go over a comprehensive set of hands-on examples in order to start programming in Julia from scratch.
+We will not rigorously explore all of Julia's functionalities since there is too much to cover.
+Instead, we will review a comprehensive set of hands-on examples to start programming in Julia from scratch.

 ---

 # Installation
-For this segment, we will need to install 4 main components:
+For this segment, we will need to install four main components:
 - The Julia programming language.
 - Visual Studio Code.
 - The Visual Studio Code Julia extension.
 - The JuliaMono typeface.

-We will also install some packages, but that will come later when we get to the `pkg` package manager.
+We will also install some packages, which will come later when we get to the `pkg` package manager.

 ## 1. Julia
 We will first install the latest stable release of the Julia programming language.
-For this, we can head to the official [Julia Lang website downloads page](https://julialang.org/downloads/).
+We can head to the official [Julia Lang website downloads page](https://julialang.org/downloads/).
 We will select the *Windows 64-bit (installer)*.
 Once we have it, we'll run the executable and follow the shown steps.

-It's important to add Julia to `PATH`, since this will ensure we can start the Julia REPL directly from our terminal without the need to specify the whole absolute path for the executable.
-This will be useful when creating our project environment and install some packages.
+Adding Julia to `PATH` is important since this will ensure we can start the Julia REPL directly from our terminal without specifying the whole absolute path for the executable.
+This will be useful when creating our project environment and installing some packages.

-If for some reason we missed this step, it's perfectly fine.
+If we missed this step for some reason, that's perfectly fine.
 We can simply follow the steps below:
 1. Open Windows Run by using <kbd>Windows Key</kbd> + <kbd>R</kbd>.
 2. Type `rundll32 sysdm.cpl,EditEnvironmentVariables` and hit <kbd>Enter</kbd>.
 3. Head to user variables.
 4. Find the `Path` variable.
 5. Click *Edit*, and then click *New*.
-6. Depending if the installation was performed using administrator permissions or not, we will need to find the Julia executable either in `C:\Program Files (x86)\Julia-1.8.3\bin`, or `C:\Users\ourusername\AppData\Local\Programs\Julia-1.8.5\bin`.
+6. Depending on whether the installation was performed using administrator or user-wide permissions, we will need to find the Julia executable either in `C:\Program Files (x86)\Julia-1.8.3\bin`, or `C:\Users\ourusername\AppData\Local\Programs\Julia-1.8.5\bin`.
-7. Copy the corresponding absolute path and paste it directly in the new `Path` entry.
+7. Copy the corresponding absolute path and paste it directly into the new `Path` entry.
 8. Click *OK* twice.
 9. make sure that Julia was added to `Path` by opening the Windows Terminal and typing `Julia`.
 If everything went smoothly, this command should open the Julia REPL.
 We can verify this by typing `VERSION` inside the REPL.
 This should return the version we installed.

 ## 2. VS Code
 If we don't yet have VS Code installed, we can get it from the [official downloads page](https://code.visualstudio.com/download).
 We need to select the Windows 8, 10, 11 executable and wait for it to download.
 When the installation is complete, we can verify by opening the Visual Studio Code application directly from the Windows start menu.
-A detailed configuration guide for VS Code is out of the scope of this article, but can be consulted in the [VS Code official documentation site](https://code.visualstudio.com/docs).
+A detailed configuration guide for VS Code is out of the scope of this article but can be consulted on the [VS Code official documentation site](https://code.visualstudio.com/docs).

 ## 3. Julia VS Code extension
 Once we have Julia and VS Code installed, we will proceed to install the Julia VS Code Extension:
-1. Open VS code and head to the Extensions menu located in the left panel.
-We can also open the Extensions menu by using the shortcut <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>X</kbd>, or by opening the command palette by typing <kbd>F1</kbd> and searching for *Extensions: Install Extensions*.
+1. Open VS code and head to the Extensions menu in the left panel.
+We can also open the Extensions menu by using the shortcut <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>X</kbd> or by opening the command palette by typing <kbd>F1</kbd> and searching for *Extensions: Install Extensions*.
-2. We will then search for Julia, maintained by *julialang*, install it, and enable it.
+2. We will search for Julia, maintained by *julialang*, install it, and enable it.
 We can also get the extension by using [this link](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia).

 Now that everything's in place, we're ready to start configuring our working environment.

 ---

 # Configuring the JuliaMono Typeface
 We mentioned the JuliaMono typeface in the last Julia article because it fits perfectly with Julia's scientific philosophy and syntactic style.
-We will install the font family and make some ligature adjustments so that we have exactly what we want.
+We will install the font family and make ligature adjustments to have exactly what we want.

 To begin, we will head to the [official JuliaMono Typeface website](https://juliamono.netlify.app/).
 There, we will see all the documentation available for this package.
 Now that we know more about this awesome font family, we will need to follow the steps below: